mornir/copywork-portfolio/README.md

 The portofolio website is a server-rendered SPA made with Nuxt.
 Naturally I used Tailwind for the styling.
 I also made use of CSS variables to dynamically change the header and footer colors (you can learn more about it [in my blog post](https://dev.to/mornir/css-variables-are-great-1k4l)).

-The website is PWA enabled: it can be used offline and behaves like a native on smartphones.
+The website is PWA enabled: it can be used offline and behaves like a native app on smartphones.

-All sessions and errors are recorded via LogRocket, allowing to easily see, understand and trace errors occurring on the website.
+All sessions and errors are recorded via [LogRocket](https://logrocket.com/), allowing me to easily see, understand and trace errors occurring on the website.

-For storing the data, I use a extremely flexible and customisable CMS called Sanity (https://www.sanity.io/), which provides a powerful [GraphQL-like syntax](https://github.com/mornir/copywork-portfolio/blob/master/queries.js) to query only data needed.
+For storing the data, I use an extremely flexible and customisable CMS called [Sanity](https://www.sanity.io/), which provides a powerful [GraphQL-like syntax](https://github.com/mornir/copywork-portfolio/blob/master/queries.js) to query only data needed.

 The website is currently not well supported on IE11, but I'll get to it [#30](https://github.com/mornir/copywork-portfolio/issues/30).